HamadUllah16/HamadUllah16/README.md

 </p>

 <h3>About Me</h3>
-<p>I'm Hamad, a Software Engineer specialized in building Full Stack Web Applications as well as Blockchain dApps.
+<p>I'm Hamad, a Software Engineer specialized in Frontend Development.
 I obsess over systematic and conventional way of building applications and software.</p>

 ---